What’s so complicated about learning how to make coffee?

 Almost everything I just said about the “unfinishedness” of coffee brewed directly with water is taken to levels of absurdity with a cold brew.

-This sexy form of iced coffee relies on cold water, where the coffee grounds sit around comfortably for up to 24 hours.
+This popular form of iced coffee relies on cold water, wherein the coffee grounds sit around comfortably for up to 24 hours.
 This extracts an incredible array of flavors, every form of freshness, fruit and sweetness.

 Cold brew coffee, much like French press, is a relative of filter coffee, even though the filter isn’t used until after extraction.
 But the thing is, the grind and quantity (or the ratio of water to coffee) must be adjusted a bit more precisely for good cold brew coffee than with the press pot.

 The coffee of the moment, it’s so trendy that even super-automatic coffee machines claim to have figured out how to make cold brew coffee.
-The Jura Z10 is leading the pack.
+The Jura Z10 is leading the pack, while the DeLonghi Dinamica Plus and the Spinn Coffee Maker are along for the ride.

 Nope.
 Not possible.

-Unless, of course, you leave the machine on in continuous operation for up to 24 hours and could provide some sort of float chamber for the cold brew.
+Unless, of course, you leave the machine on in continuous operation for up to 24 hours.
+And you could provide some sort of float chamber for the cold brew.
 Still, the Jura model makes a cold espresso with less pressure that’s actually very tasty — it’s just not cold brew coffee.

 Conclusion on How to Make Coffee: It All Comes Down to Taste and Quality Beans